7 things you have to experience when in Nuremberg

 7. National Germanic Museum

 Dig deep into Germany’s history, art and culture at one of Europe’s largest museums.
-It houses the largest German art and culture collection in the country, including over 1.2 million artefacts showcasing regional art history.
+It houses the largest German art and culture collection in the country, including over 1.2 million artifacts showcasing regional art history.
 The museum was originally founded in 1852, but was severely destroyed during WW II, hence today’s modern structure.

 If you’re planning on visiting these attractions, a stay at the Park Inn by Radisson Nuremberg would be the perfect fit.
 Situated right by the Old Town, it places you within nearby reach to all attractions.